AlexBocken/kanji/README.md

 I have now implemented all composites from the 2nd book.
 The composites from the 3rd book should soon follow.
 The formatting of how these composites are represented will gradually be improved.
-Let's hope Javascript can wrangle these multiple fields into something coherent on the cards
+Let's hope Javascript can wrangle these multiple fields into something coherent on the cards.

 ## Readings
 I've pulled all available On- Kun- and Nanori-readings from http://nihongo.monash.edu/ using a script.
 These readings are not yet displayed on the cards themselves but are listed in the notes.
-If you want to see my awful coding practices for such one off stuff which just needs to generate a file once, look into the other branches of this git repository.
+If you want to see my awful coding practices for such one off stuff which just needs to generate a file once, look into the `scripts` branch of this git repository.

 ## Fonts
 For Kanjis I'm using the IPAGothic font, for the stroke order I'm using Timothy Eyre's (or is it Ulrich Apel's?
 It's not quite clear to me.) great font I found on [his website](https://www.nihilist.org.uk/).